Had3r/za-Szklem-Foto/README.md

     │
     ├── .testing-static-queries.json      # stored GraphQL queries (created after the build) └── ...

+## Website Performance

+- I use <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-webpack-bundle-analyzer/">webpack-bundle-analyzer</a> to monitor the size of the website resources.
+- To manage SEO-related head tags I used <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-react-head/?=react-hea">react-head</a> instead of react-helmet, which has less minzipped size
+- with React 13,3 MB, with Preact (12 MB) so no need for this
+- <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-optimize-svgs/?=svgr">gatsby-plugin-optimize-svgs</a> allowed me to minimize the SVG output to the filesystem during compilation
+- finally, using <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-preload-fonts/?=preload-f">gatsby-plugin-preload-fonts</a> enables preloads all necessary fonts per route to decrease time to first meaningful paint

 ## My helpers, which I referred to when building the site